Enzo, the scion of veteran actor Edu Manzano and half-brother to Luis

 He said in his Facebook post, “I was never the type to protest… (it) sucks to hear that my fellow Filipinos can’t protest back home.
 I hope my lone protest can make up for that.
 At least a little bit!“

-He brought with him a message for the whole world “The Philippine Government is destroying my country’s democracy!
+He brought a message to the world: “The Philippine Government is destroying my country’s democracy!
 Hear us now; To Filipinos overseas: we may have left the country…but let’s not abandon our people.”
 [Inquirer]

-What exactly prompted a young Filipino living eight thousand miles away from the Philippines to do this?
+What prompted a young Filipino living 8,000 miles away to do this?

-The demonstrations last June 12, which coincided with the Philippines’ 122nd Independence Day, had been calls to junk this ruling, which many believe, not only, goes against the constitution but also suppresses freedom and human rights.
+The demonstrations last June 12, which coincided with the Philippines’ 122nd Independence Day, had been called to junk the ruling, which many believe not only goes against the constitution but also suppresses freedom and human rights.

-Several members of Congress have already withdrawn their authorship of the bill, which still has yet to be signed by the current Philippine President.
+Several Congress members have already withdrawn their authorship of the bill, which still has yet to be signed by the current Philippine President.